Several nice viewpoints along a figure-8 loop using the Appalachian Trail and the Iris trail.

 NOTE: Fee is charged Memorial Day through Labor Day, BUT there is no fee to park at this hiker lot, only if you go into the main park.
 Info on the NJ State Park Pass.

-Hike Directions: Overview: BLUE connector – Iris (RED DOT on WHITE) –Appalachian Trail (“AT” – WHITE) – Iris (RED DOT on WHITE) – BLUE connector
+Overview: BLUE connector – Iris (RED DOT on WHITE) – Appalachian Trail (“AT” – WHITE) – Iris (RED DOT on WHITE) – BLUE connector

 0.0 – From the parking lot, follow the trail near the trail sign.